-A small wooden plank will come in handy if your car gets stuck in lose dirt, mud or slush.
-A towing rope will be useful if your car dies on you and needs to be towed to nearest mechanic.
+A small wooden plank will come in handy if your car gets stuck in loose dirt, mud, or slush.
+A towing rope will be useful if your car dies on you and needs to be towed to the nearest mechanic.

-Not exactly a part of car tool kit but though to add it here nonetheless.
+Not exactly a part of the car tool kit but I thought to add it here nonetheless.
 Carry a good powerful torchlight, will come in handy at several places.

 Spare Key / Documents